EdDataScienceEES/tutorial-RachelBrown03/tut_template (1).md

 ## Prerequisites
 {: #Prerequisites}

-This tutorial is designed for beginners and intermediate learners in statistics and data analysis.
-Depending on your familiarity with statistical concepts, you may find different parts of the tutorial useful.
-If you’re new to the Central Limit Theorem, this tutorial will provide a solid introduction, while those with some statistical background will gain a deeper understanding of sampling distributions and practical applications of the CLT.

-To get the most out of this tutorial, a basic understanding of descriptive statistics (e.g., mean, variance) and probability will be helpful.
-Familiarity with linear models is also recommended, as we’ll discuss their assumptions briefly.
-Some knowledge of algebra, particularly with functions and basic manipulations, can enhance your understanding, but it’s not essential, no prior knowledge of advanced mathematics is required, as we’ll focus on applying concepts rather than complex math.

-The tutorial is structured around the `R` programming language, but the concepts apply across other statistical software as well.
-If you’re following along in `R`, you’ll benefit from a foundational understanding of data manipulation with `dplyr` and `tidyr` and basic data visualization with `ggplot2`.
-If these packages are new to you, consider reviewing introductory resources, as they will help you interpret and create visualizations of the data used in this tutorial.
+This tutorial is designed for learners with a basic understanding of statistics and data analysis.
+If you're familiar with concepts like the mean, variance, and probability distributions, you’ll find it easier to follow along.
+A working knowledge of R programming, particularly data manipulation (`dplyr`, `tidyr`) and visualization (`ggplot2`), will also enhance your experience.

 If you are new to any of these tools or want to refresh your skills, we recommend reviewing the following tutorials on the Coding Club website: